 Money held on your behalf

-All monies held on your behalf are held in a bank account separately designated from this firm's funds as required under The Financial Regulator's Client Asset Requirements.
+All monies held on your behalf are held in a bank account separately designated from this firm's funds as required under The Central Bank of Ireland's Client Asset Requirements.
 This effectively segregates client funds from those of the firm.
 Your funds are held in an account with the funds of one or more clients known as a “ pooled client account ” and is specifically designated as a Client Asset Account.

-(Financial Regulator, Client Asset Requirements 4.5.1) ) We are obliged to reconcile our records of client funds held in pooled accounts against actual funds held on a daily basis.
+(Central bank of Ireland, Client Asset Requirements 4.5.1) ) We are obliged to reconcile our records of client funds held in pooled accounts against actual funds held on a daily basis.
 While this firm is obliged to ensure that the financial institutions selected to hold client funds are reputable, this firm accepts no liability in the event of a default by one or more of the financial institutions concerned.
-At present we hold client funds with the following financial institutions, Bank of Ireland, Anglo Irish Bank and Credit Suisse, BMO Nesbitt Burns or their agents.

 Where your funds are denominated in a currency other than in Euro the account we open may be outside of Ireland .
 Where this is the case we are obliged to inform you of the following

 That the legal regime applying to the financial institution with whom the funds are held may be different to that of Ireland and that in the event of a default of such an institution those assets may be treated differently from the position which would apply if the assets were held in a financial institution in Ireland